 The External Interrupts INTO and INT1 can be either edge triggered or level triggered, depending on bits ITO and IT1.
 The bits IEO and IE1 in the TCON register are the flags which are checked to generate the interrupt.
 In the edge triggered mode, the INTx inputs are sampled in every machine cycle.
 If the sample is high in one cycle and low in the next, then a high to low transition is detected and the interrupts request flag lex in TCON or EXIF is set.
 The flag bit requests the interrupt.
 Since the external interrupts are sampled every machine cycle, they have to be held high or low for at least one complete machine cycle.
 The lex flag is automatically cleared when the service routine is called.
-If the level triggered mode is selected, then the requesting source has to hold the pin low till the interrupt continues to be held low even after the service routine is completed, then the processor may acknowledge another interrupt request from the same source.
+If the level triggered mode is selected, then the requesting source has to hold the pin low till the interrupt is serviced.
+The lex flag will not be cleared by the hardware on entering the service routine.
+If the interrupt continues to be held low even after the service routine is completed, then the processor may acknowledge another interrupt request from the same source.
 Note that the external interrupts INT2 to INT5 are edge triggered only.
 By default, the individual interrupt flag corresponding to external interrupt 2 to 5 must be cleared manually by software.
-It can be configured with hardware vill cleared by setting the corresponding bit HCx in the T2MOD register.
-For instance, if HC2 is set hardware will cleared in the corresponding bit HCx in the T2MOD register.

-IE2 flag after program enters the interrupt 2 service routine.
+It can be configured with hardware cleared by setting the corresponding bit HCx in the T2MOD register.
+For instance, if HC2 is set hardware will clear IE2 flag after program enters the interrupt 2 service routine.